Chart Color Schemes

 Austinmer ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Austinmer's cultural diversity was found to be below average.
-As of the latest data, 82.8% of its population were born in Australia, with 93.8% being citizens and 95.5% speaking English only at home.
-Christianity is the predominant religion in Austinmer, accounting for 41.8% of people.
+Austinmer was found to be below average in terms of cultural diversity, with 82.8% of its population born in Australia, 93.8% being citizens, and 95.5% speaking English only at home.
+The main religion in Austinmer was Christianity, comprising 41.8% of the people.
+However, Judaism was overrepresented at 0.4%, compared to 0.1% across Rest of NSW.

 Frequently Asked Questions - Diversity